forexit2025/forexit2025.github.io/README.md

 ### What's in this repo?

-- **`src/` FOLDER:**: contains the source code and is the main working folder for development (you will be working in this majority of the time)
+- **`src/` FOLDER:** contains the source code and is the main working folder for development (you will be working in this majority of the time)

   - **`App.jsx` FILE:** the root component of the React app - other pages and components are rendered here